 Fireflies – Hotaru

-The fireflies, called hotaru, light up the early summer nights in Japan, symbolizing the ephemeral and fragile beauty of nature.
+The fireflies, called hotaru, illuminate the early summer nights in Japan, symbolizing the ephemeral and fragile beauty of nature.
 Traditionally, the Japanese associate these insects with purity and renewal, and their appearance marks the transition between spring and summer.

-Natural shows known as "Hotaru-gari" (firefly watching) are held in various regions, where families and couples gather to admire the insects in fields and by riversides.
-These events are so significant that they inspired classic works of Japanese literature and cinema, such as the moving film Grave of the Fireflies.
+Natural displays known as “Hotaru-gari” (firefly watching) are held in various regions, where families and couples gather to admire the insects in fields and by riversides.
+These events are so significant that they have inspired classic works of Japanese literature and cinema, such as the poignant film Grave of the Fireflies.

 Dragonflies – Tonbo

 Dragonflies, or tonbo, have a rich history in Japan, dating back to the time of the samurai.
-Known as katchimushi (insects of victory), they symbolize perseverance and courage, as they only fly forward.
+Known as katchimushi (victory insects), they represent perseverance and courage, as they only fly forward.
 This characteristic inspired warriors to always advance and never retreat on the battlefield.

 In Japanese folklore, dragonflies are also associated with good luck and prosperity.
-Many cultural items, such as armor, swords, and fabric patterns, feature the design of dragonflies as a symbol of protection and triumph.
+Many cultural items, such as armor, swords, and fabric patterns, feature dragonfly designs as a symbol of protection and triumph.

 Butterflies – Choucho